Creating a Configuration File

 }

-The configuration script will make every attempt to assign defaults to objects, but it may not be able to do so for.
+The runtime environment will make every attempt to assign defaults to objects, but it may not be able to do so for all configurations.
 In the following configuration, cores 0 and 1 are attached to llcA and cores 2 and 3 are attached to llcB.
-The script is able to assign LLC-like defaults to each of the caches specified under "caches":
+The runtime is able to assign LLC-like defaults to each of the caches specified under "caches":

 {